HL7/US-Core-STU3/pages/_includes/conformance.md

 The US Core Client **SHALL**:

-- implement the [security requirements](security.html) documented in the US-Core IG.
+- implement the [security requirements](security.html) documented in the US Core IG.

 #### Resource  Details: